What to Bring to Your Appointment

-If you are a new patient, please arrive 15 minutes before your appointment time and bring the completed new patient paperwork, which was mailed to your home, with you to your appointment.
-If you are an existing patient, please arrive 10 minutes prior to your appointment to allow enough time to complete necessary registration procedures and/or update insurance information.
-Please bring identification such as a valid driver’s license or personal identification card, a form of payment (we accept cash, personal checks with valid identification, Visa, MasterCard, Discover, and American Express), your medical insurance card(s), and a list of your current medications.
+If you are a new patient, please arrive 30 minutes before your appointment time and bring with you the completed new patient paperwork that was mailed to your home or delivered through secure email or text message.
+If you are an existing patient, please arrive 15 minutes prior to your appointment to allow enough time to complete necessary registration procedures and/or update insurance information.
+Please bring photo identification such as a valid driver’s license or personal identification card, a form of payment (we accept cash, personal checks with valid identification, Visa, MasterCard, Discover, and American Express), your medical insurance card(s), and a list of your current medications.

 Payment for Medical Services

 Payment for office services, co-pays, and deductibles are due at the time of service.
-If you are unable to pay for your services on the date of your appointment, we will be happy to reschedule your appointment.
+If you are unable to pay for your services on the date of your appointment, your appointment will be rescheduled.
 For your convenience, we accept cash, personal checks with valid identification, Visa, MasterCard, Discover, and American Express.
 There is an additional $30.00 charge for returned checks.
 Patients will not receive treatment until all fees and outstanding charges are paid in full.

-For appointments in a specialty clinic (such as the Podiatry and Osteopathic Manipulative Medicine Clinics), it is your responsibility as the patient to verify with your insurance whether you need a referral or prior-authorization.
-If a referral or prior-authorization is required by the insurance, you need to contact your Primary Care Provider’s office to obtain the referral or prior-authorization and either bring it to your appointment or have it faxed in advance to 623-537-6014.
+It is your responsibility as the patient to verify with your insurance whether you need a referral or prior authorization.
+If a referral or prior authorization is required by the insurance, you need to contact your Primary Care Provider’s office to obtain the referral or prior authorization and bring it to your appointment.

 The Multispecialty Clinic will attempt to make payment arrangements when necessary.
-However, if a payment plan has been established and no payment activity has occurred on the patient account, this may result in dismissal from the Multispecialty Clinic and the account being sent to a collection agency.
+However, if a payment plan has been established and no payment activity has occurred on the patient account, this may result in dismissal from the Multispecialty Clinic and other Midwestern University Clinics and the account being sent to a collection agency.

 Medical records are the property of the Multispecialty Clinic.
 As the patient, you have a right to view them and have reasonable access.
 Copies of your records will be provided to you or forwarded to another provider upon your signed written request.
-There is a nominal fee charged for the duplication of records, which must be paid prior to the copies being released.
+There is a nominal fee charged for the duplication of records.

 Patient Bill of Rights